pietrodileo/howlong/GUIDE.en.md

 - **Username:** identifies save actions in audit history.
 - **Estimates folder:** changes the folder scanned by the Library.
 - **Manager defaults:** controls whether notes and tags start hidden.
+- **Gantt weekends:** choose whether Saturday, Sunday, or both are treated as weekends when hidden from the timeline.
 - **Export filenames:** optionally include date and time segments.
 - **Workspace import/export:** transfers settings and models.